Vatican City Population Pyramid (2023)

 🏛️For Vatican City

-Vatican City appears to be in mid-transition with declining fertility and continued mortality improvements.
+Vatican City appears to be in late or post-transition phases with low fertility and mortality.

 💡Global Context